opengovfoundation/hr-manual/markdown/tools.md

 ### CircleCI
 Our automated testing and deployment platform.

+### Linode
+One of our cloud service providers.

+### Amazon Web Services
+Another one of our cloud service providers.

+### Google Cloud Platform
+Yet another cloud service provider.

+### Twilio
+Our cloud service provider of telephony stuff.

+### GoDaddy
+Domain registration.

+### Namecheap
+Domain registration.

+### SendGrid
+Outgoing email management.

 ## Used Mostly by Our Management and Operations Team

 ### Flow
 For management and operations task herding, including assignment and monitoring.
 Also available delivery teams for product/project management purposes.

-### Nimble
+### Affinity
-Nimble is used as a place to store contacts, pending deals, and record communication for fundraising purposes.
-Find out more about how we use Nimble [here](platform-how-to-guides.md).
+Affinity is used as a place to store contacts, pending deals, and record communication for fundraising purposes.

 ### Harvest
 At present, only used for invoice generation.